 If you’d struggle to tackle what you’re eating on a full-sized table with actual metal utensils, don’t attempt it on a tiny tray table with flimsy plastic forks and minimal elbow room.
 Airplanes aren’t given a deep cleaning between most flights, so you might be leaving crumbs or other leftovers behind for the next occupant of your seat.

-If you’re tempted to bring hardboiled eggs, tuna fish, or other malodorous food aboard, stop and think about whether everyone trapped in the small cabin with you wants to smell what you’re eating.
-(The airlines are big offenders on this one, too—I once had to endure reheated fish on a TAP Portugal flight.)
+If you’re tempted to bring hardboiled eggs, tuna fish, or other strong-smelling food aboard, stop and think about whether everyone trapped in the small cabin with you wants to smell what you’re eating.
+(The airlines are big offenders on this one, too—often offering a fish option at dinnertime.)

 Grabbing a fast food meal can be the cheapest and easiest airport option, but it’s really not the best choice for flying.
-A greasy meal ticks both the “smelly” and “messy” options, plus it might leave you with heartburn or nausea when you land.
+A greasy meal ticks both the “smelly” and “messy” options, and the often-high sodium content of fast food options contributes to jet bloat.